baccuslab/libdatafile/README.md

 mearec
 ======

-The `mearec` library is a set of applications and tools for recording data from the Multichannel Systems arrays in the Baccus Lab.
+The `mearec` library is a set of applications, libraries, and tools for recording data from the Multichannel Systems arrays in the Baccus Lab.

 (C) 2015 Benjamin Naecker bnaecker@stanford.edu

 Components
 ==========